amgawishx/SitesDataHandler/README.md

 ===================
 This program is designed for the specific purpose of handling
 different websites data such as: username & password
-run "python run.py --help" for the help menu.
+run "run.bat --help" for the help menu.

 Note: Running the program should be done in safe envoirment, i.e not vulnerable to possilbe